astraio/api-docs/README.md

-Astra API Docs (v0.1)
+Astra API Docs (v0.2)
 =====================

 [Astra](https://astra.io/) is a modern cloud platform for storing, transforming, and delivering media.
 The system includes:

 * key-value storage for static files, with type info (image, generic blob, etc.);
-* type-specific transforms (e.g., image resizing), which can be applied on the fly;
+* type-specific transforms (e.g., image resizing, video cutting), which can be applied on the fly;
 * content delivery via direct link or built-in CDN; and
 * flat rates for disk space and bandwidth (no tiers or additional API fees).